ritua2/Basil/training/BasilTraining/LEVEL1/README.md

 # Level 1 - Todo App

-In this level, you will learn the basics of Basil and use it to containerize a simple todo application into docker and singularity images.
+In this level, you will learn the basics of Basil and use it to containerize a simple web-application (a ToDo-list app) with Docker and Singularity.

 # Contents
 * This directory is structured as follows: